Do not regret what you have done.

 I learned the most though by reading and experimenting on my own.

 The fitness industry thrives on trends.
 It pushes for novelty, entertainment, and the promise of quick results.

-The real issue though is that most of us do not know what we want, so we dabble instead of pursuing specific goals that we have chosen.
+The real issue is that most of us do not know what we want, so we dabble instead of pursuing specific goals we have chosen.

 Training and Life Today